-For comparison with experimental results (e.g., [20, 37]), we converted these estimated pause-escape rates to half-lives for RNAP residence in the pause region, conditional on an assumed elongation rate of $\zeta = 2$ kb/min [16, 20, 37].
+For comparison with experimental results (e.g., [20, 21, 37]), we converted these estimated pause-escape rates to half-lives for RNAP residence in the pause region, conditional on an assumed elongation rate of $\zeta = 2$ kb/min [16, 20, 21, 37].
 For a direct comparison, we considered the time required for elongation up to the pause site, as well as the waiting time for escape (see Methods).
 We estimated a median half-life of 1.4 min. and a mean of 2.8 min.
 (Supplementary Fig. S3A).
-These estimates are fairly similar to ones obtained experimentally by Gressel et al. [20] for CDK9-inhibited human Raji B cells (median pause duration of 1 min, corresponding to a median half-life of 0.7 min), but somewhat smaller than those from some other recent experimental studies (e.g., [37]; see Discussion).
+These estimates are fairly similar to ones obtained experimentally by Gressel et al. for human Raji B cells [20] (median pause duration of 1.4 min, corresponding to a median half-life of 1.0 min) and for K562 cells [21] (median pause duration of 1 min), but somewhat smaller than those from some other recent experimental studies (e.g., [37]; see Discussion).
 We additionally examined PRO-seq data from another study of K562 cells [17] and estimated a similar distribution of half-lives, with a median of 1.2 min. and mean of 2.1 min.
 (Supplementary Fig. S3B).
-Notably, induction of heat shock and treatment with the drug celastrol both increased half-lives by 2-3-fold (Supplementary Fig. S3C&D), consistent with the observations of increased pause indices in the original reports [17,36].
+Notably, induction of heat shock and treatment with the drug celastrol both increased half-lives by 2-3-fold (Supplementary Fig. S3C&D), consistent with the observations of increased pause indices in the original reports [17, 36].